 Born on August 23 1970, in Madras, Oregon, River Jude Phoenix’s name was taken from ‘The River of Life’ in Hermann Hesse’s book Siddhartha.
 River’s parents, John Lee Bottom and Arlyn Dunetz, followed a hippy lifestyle born in the 1960s, working as farm labourers with their roots never tied to any one place for too long.

-By 1972, with River aged just two years old, the Bottoms had joined the now notorious cult of ‘The Children of God’.
-A religious movement grounded in indoctrination, evangelical belief and practices of ‘free love’ now known to have included child abuse.
-It was during this time that River became a big brother to Rain.
-Followed soon after by his first and only brother Joaquin and two more sisters Liberty and Summer.
-During their time with the cult, the family lived in Texas, Mexico, Puerto Rico and Venezuela.
-Consequently leading River to busk with his younger siblings on street corners, while attempting to spread the word of the cult.
+By 1972, the Bottoms had joined the notorious cult of The Children of God, an evangelical, closed religious movement that practised ‘free love.’
+Of course, we now know that this included sexualisation and abuse of its young members, including children.
+During the family’s time with The Children of God, River would become a big brother to Rain, followed by Joaquin and two sisters, Liberty and Summer.
+During their time with the cult, the family lived in Texas, Mexico, Puerto Rico and Venezuela, with River busking on street corners with his younger siblings to earn money and spread the popularity of the cult.